 The vision for City Center is to effectively blend existing neighborhoods, commercial areas, natural areas, undeveloped properties, and undeveloped lands into the true downtown of South Burlington.
-The downtown will provide increased connectivity through new cross streets; support an integrated mix of housing, retail, and employment; and be a primary focus point for compact, walkable development within the City.
+The downtown will increase connectivity through new cross streets; support an integrated mix of housing, retail, and employment; and be a primary focus point for compact and walkable center within the City.

 South Burlington’s City Center initiative supports this objective by establishing public buildings and gathering spaces and building or reconstructing streets that connect to the principal corridors of the area.
 Combined, these provide opportunities for housing and employment in an area well served by public transit and existing public utilities, and create linkages to existing neighborhoods in the area.